Samsung opens Bixby to third-party developers

 Bixby is also expanding to speak Spanish, German, Italian, and French next year.
 The assistant currently only speaks English and Korean.
 A Bixby Marketplace is also in the works to sell and promote the work of third-party developers.

-The announcements were made onstage at the Samsung Developer Conference being held Nov. today and tomorrow at the Moscone Center in San Francisco.
+The announcements were made onstage at the Samsung Developer Conference being held today and tomorrow, November 7 and 8, at the Moscone Center in San Francisco.
 The news was highly anticipated following comments by Samsung mobile division CEO DJ Koh to CNBC in September.

-Bixby is available in the Samsung S8 and S9 smartphones, smart televisions, the Samsung Family Hub smart refrigerator, and soon will be available in the Galaxy Home smart speaker.
+Bixby is available in the Samsung S8 and S9 smartphones, smart televisions, the Samsung Family Hub smart refrigerator, and soon in the Galaxy Home smart speaker.

 Samsung has some catching up to do to create a third-party ecosystem around its intelligent assistant, and new features for Bixby was a main topic during the keynote speech at SDC.